 This guide lists issues commonly found in vehicle mods and provides information on correcting them.
 It will be updated continuously, feel free to comment additional issues below, if suitable, they'll be added to this list.
-For help fixing issues, please use the support category.
+If you are looking for help fixing these or other issues, please use the support category.

 Detailed information about the purpose of LODs and ways to create them can be found in the guide LOD Models.